Clay-foundation/stacchip/README.md

 ### Landsat

 The [`stacchip-landsat`](stacchip/processors/landsat_processor.py)
-processor CLi command processes Landsat data.
+processor CLI command processes Landsat data.
 It will process a list of geometries from a layer that can be opened by geopandas.
 For each row, it will use the centroid of the geometry to search for landsat scenes.